mylonasc/mylonasc.github.io/aboutme.md

 My research is on deep generative models (in particular VAEs & normalizing flows), graph machine learning (Graph Networks) and combinations thereof.
 My application domains of interest are scientific computing, structural condition monitoring and remaining life assessment.
-I am also in applications of AI in healthcare, solving engineering and societal problems in general.
+I am also interested in applications of AI in healthcare, solving engineering and societal problems in general.

 My hobbies include guitar playing, electronics/microcontrolers and digital art.